Laura Ingraham: Homosexuality

 In her senior year at Dartmouth College, during her tenure as editor-in-chief of independent campus newspaper The Dartmouth Review, Ingraham wrote several controversial articles.
 She sent a reporter undercover in 1984 to a campus Gay Students Association meeting, and later received criticism when, despite an oath of confidentiality being read to participants, Ingraham published a transcript of the meeting and included the names of the attendees, describing them as "cheerleaders for latent campus sodomites".
 Ingraham argued that confidentiality did not apply because the meeting had been advertised, and defended the outing of the gay students as a "freedom of the press issue".
 Jeffrey Hart, the faculty adviser for The Dartmouth Review, described Ingraham as having "the most extreme anti-homosexual views imaginable", and said "she went so far as to avoid a local eatery where she feared the waiters were homosexual".

 In 1997, Ingraham wrote an essay in The Washington Post in which she stated that she had changed her views on homosexuality after witnessing "the dignity, fidelity, and courage" with which her gay brother, Curtis, and his partner coped with the latter being diagnosed with AIDS; Curtis's partner ultimately died of the disease.
 Ingraham has stated that she supports civil unions between same-sex partners, but believes marriage "is between a man and a woman".

+In 2022, Ingraham aired an extensive report about the case of William and Zachary Zulock, two gay men from the state of Georgia who were convicted of abusing their adoptive children.
+Ingraham called the Zulocks "LGBTQ+ activists" and interviewed a Townhall reporter who falsely stated that the case's problem was that an adoption agency had assisted a same-sex couple.